anandafit/java-field-test/README.md

 There is a ```.travis.yml``` file that is set up to run your tests for python 2.7 and python 3.2, should you choose to use it.

-## How to create cakedoctor distributed pacakges
+## How to create distributed pacakges

 Make sure you have the latest versions of setuptools and wheel installed:
 ```python -m pip install --user --upgrade setuptools wheel```